goblimey/learn-unix/README.md

 at AT&T Bell Laboratories by Mike Lesk with some contributions from Brian Kernighan.

+This version of the tool runs under Docker, which allows it to to run on a Windows system makes it easier to install on all systems.
+Docker can run on
+a Windows PC, a Mac, a cloud server or whatever.
+(I don't think it will run on a phone or a tablet.)

 Learn teaches basic UNIX commands.
 It does so by driving you through a series of lessons each of which involves using commands to achieve some goal, such as creating a file with a specified